God is an Ecosystem

 I think it was not long after my grandma departed that day that our parents gave my sister and me a big pictorial book by Joseph Campbell called “The Mythic Image”.
 I loved that book.
 It exposed me to religious beliefs, mythologies, and the relationship between dreams and myth from cultures all around the world.
 I must have spent countless hours with it over the years and have no doubt about it’s influence on me.

 But outside of the influence of anybody else’s words or anybody else’s ideas was my own relationship with the natural world.
-A relationship that started before I could even read.
-If I am to put a label on my spirituality now, I would call myself an animist.
 Growing up in rural Northern California in the 70s and 80s I had a lot of freedom and alone time.
-Just me and the trees and the rocks and the jackrabbits…I would head out on my pony into the apple orchards and through the redwoods and get to know the place.
+I would head out on Sunshine, my pony, through the sweet smelling apple orchards and towering silent redwoods and get to know the place.
 I had friends I still think of to this day that others would consider to be inanimate.
 But I felt their spirit and I sometimes even saw it shining around them.
 Some of you might read this and think I’m crazy and that’s ok with me.
 I’m not trying to convince you but this is my experience of the world.

 In school I was a terrible student ( I have a really hard time concentrating on things that don’t interest me ) and I only excelled at English literature, art and biological sciences.
 Through science I started to understand that the energetic connectivity I had felt in the world from a very young age was also “real” in the eyes of academia.
 While they offered no spiritual lens on the subject, for me the two concepts seamlessly intertwined.